Virtual-Protocol/tao-vpsubnet/README.md

 </div>

-# Virtual Protocol's Audio-to-Animation (A2A) Bittensor Subnet
+# Virtuals Protocol's Audio-to-Animation (A2A) Bittensor Subnet

-*News: The A2A Bittensor Subnet is now on the subnet with UID 142!
-Please join the [Bittensor Discord](https://discord.gg/RXST8svz) and see us at Channel t·virtual-a2a·142!
+*News: The A2A Bittensor Subnet is now on the mainchain with UID 25!
+Please join the [Bittensor Discord](https://discord.gg/RXST8svz) and see us at Channel א·alef·25!
 Please also check our [X](https://twitter.com/virtuals_io/status/1785345062311960843) for our vision of creating an avenue where everyone can contribute to creating the best open-source A2A models.
-1st May 2024*
+4th May 2024*

-> **Note:** For more details around Virtual Protocol's Audio-to-Animation (A2A) Bittensor Subnet, please feel free to check out our [whitepaper](https://whitepaper.virtuals.io/audio-to-animation-bittensor-subnet).
+> **Note:** For more details around Virtuals Protocol's Audio-to-Animation (A2A) Bittensor Subnet, please feel free to check out our [whitepaper](https://whitepaper.virtuals.io/audio-to-animation-bittensor-subnet).

 ---
 - [Introduction](#introduction)